nigeriandream/passengers/README.md

 - Increment and decrement passenger count.
 - Save passenger count history with timestamps.
 - Export the count history as a CSV file.
+- Responsive styling for mobile devices.

 ## Usage

 1. Open the `index.html` file in your web browser.

-2. Use the "+ + Increment Count + +" button to increase the passenger count and the "- - Decrement Count - -" button to decrease it.
+2. Use the "+ Increment" button to increase the passenger count and the "- Decrement" button to decrease it.

 3. Click the "Save Count" button to save the current count along with a timestamp to the history.

 4. The count history will be displayed below the buttons.
 You can clear the history by clicking the "Clear History" button.

-5. To export the count history as a CSV file, click the "Export History as CSV" button.
+5. To export the count history as a CSV file, click the "Export as CSV" button.
 The file will be downloaded with the name in the format `passenger-count-YYYY-MM-DD-HH-MM-SS.csv`.

 ## How it Works